Appie0904/studentzone/CONTRIBUTING.md

 ## 📄 License

-By contributing to StudentZone, you agree that your contributions will be licensed under the MIT License.
+By contributing to StudentZone, you agree that your contributions will be licensed under the GNU General Public License v3.0.

 ---